New Norfolk

 Recent residential development output has been above average within New Norfolk when compared nationally

-With approximately 200 people per dwelling approval, New Norfolk indicates a low-density market.
-Population forecasts project an increase of 700 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+The majority of new developments consist of detached houses (98%), with townhouses or apartments making up the remaining 2%.
+This maintains the area's traditional low-density character, appealing to those seeking space and family homes.
+There are approximately 200 people per dwelling approval in the location, indicating an expanding market.
+Population forecasts suggest New Norfolk will gain around 587 residents by 2041.
+Given current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development